AntonioFeijaoUK/www-makeitping-cloud/docs/_posts/2020-06-11-transit-gateway-2-route-tables-5-vpcs-on-prem-vpn.md

   - aws
 ---

-**Workshop 002 (comming soon...)** - In this hands-on workshop we will use a Transit Gateway with 2 route-tables to isolate Dev-VPC, Test-VPC and Prod-VPC from the Shared-Services VPC.
+==**Workshop 002 (comming soon...)**== - In this hands-on workshop we will use a Transit Gateway with 2 route-tables to isolate Dev-VPC, Test-VPC and Prod-VPC from the Shared-Services VPC.
 We will also add a connection to On-prem-VPC.

 **Requirements** : All VPCs can connect to with On-prem-VPC and Shared-services-VPC.
 Dev-VPC, Test-VPC, Prod-VPC cannot interact with each other.